Supply line constantly running

 Plumbing

-The answer to 'supply line constantly running' is that a constantly running supply line is usually caused by a problem with the toilet fill valve or a leak in the supply line.
-This can waste a significant amount of water and increase your utility bills.
+The answer to 'supply line constantly running' is that the most common cause is a problem with the toilet fill valve or flapper.
+This can happen due to a worn or broken part, or a problem with the water pressure or level in the tank.
+The symptoms are a continuous flow of water into the toilet bowl, which can waste a lot of water and increase your utility bills.

 Step-by-Step Guide